laminas/laminas-view/doc/book/zend.view.helpers.head-style.md

             'MyCustomStrategy' => function ($serviceManager) {
                // As stated before, we just want to implement the getEncoding() method, so we can use
-               // Zend\View\Strategy\PhpRendererStrategy and just provide our custom renderer to it.
+               // Laminas\View\Strategy\PhpRendererStrategy and just provide our custom renderer to it.
                $myRenderer = $serviceManager->get('MyCustomRenderer');
                $strategy = new PhpRendererStrategy($myRenderer);
                return $strategy;